shyamsolanke/DRS_System_Cricket/README.md

 # DRS_System_Cricket
 This is python code for simple DRS system

-opencv AI component shown in the video has not been added to the code.
+opencv component is added in rough(3).py file